 In the 1950s, the last remaining textile mills, the Boott mill and the Merrimack mill, finally closed.

-To learn more about the industrial revolution, check out my article on the Best Books About the Industrial Revolution.
+To learn more about the industrial revolution, check out the following article on the Best Books About the Industrial Revolution.

 Brown, Richard D. Massachusetts: A Concise History.
 University of Massachusetts Press, 2000.